Getting Started#

 To view the schema of the new persons table, run the following command:

-$ td table schema --collection tutorial --name persons
+$ td table schema --coll tutorial --name persons

 The results should look like this: